illgitthat/kalshi-python-unofficial/README.md

 ```

 ### REST Endpoints
-Full coverage except for collections and advanced endpoints.
+Full coverage as of Jan 18th 2025 except for collections and advanced endpoints.
 ```python
 from kalshi.rest import portfolio, exchange print(portfolio.GetBalance())